ViaXLabs/tools/hygiene/README.md

 # Repo Hygiene Fix-Script Generator

 A **Bash** utility that recursively scans a directory tree for Git repositories, compares each repository against a “model” (gold-standard) repository, and generates a self-contained **fix script** to update any missing files or directories.
-Optionally, the generated fix script can be executed immediately.
+Optionally, you can immediately run the generated fix script to apply fixes.

-All configuration is provided via a single JSON file.

 - [Repo Hygiene Fix-Script Generator](#repo-hygiene-fix-script-generator)
   - [Features](#features)